Feral: Species of feral animals

 The goat is one of the oldest domesticated creatures, yet readily returns to a feral state.
 Sheep are close contemporaries and cohorts of goats in the history of domestication, but the domestic sheep is vulnerable to predation and injury, and thus rarely seen in a feral state.
 However, in places where there are few predators, they may thrive, for example in the case of the Soay sheep.
 Both goats and sheep were sometimes intentionally released and allowed to go feral on island waypoints frequented by mariners, to serve as a ready food source.

 The dromedary camel, which has been domesticated for over 3,000 years, will also readily go feral.
 A substantial population of feral dromedaries, descended from pack animals that escaped in the 19th and early 20th centuries, thrives in the Australian interior today.

 Water buffalo run rampant in Western and Northern Australia.
 The Australian government encourages the hunting of feral water buffalo because of their large numbers.

 An escaped cow ambles down a street in Namie, Fukushima, a town evacuated following the 2011 Tōhoku earthquake and tsunami.
 In situations where humans leave an area, domesticated animals left behind have the opportunity to escape into the wild.

 Cattle have been domesticated since the Neolithic era, but can survive on open range for months or years with little or no supervision.
 Their ancestors, the aurochs, were aggressive, similar to the modern Cape buffalo.
 Modern cattle, especially those raised on open range, are generally more docile, but when threatened can display aggression.
 Cattle, particularly those raised for beef, are often allowed to roam quite freely and have established long term independence in Australia, New Zealand and several Pacific Islands along with small populations of semi-feral animals roaming the southwestern United States and northern Mexico.
 Such cattle are variously called mavericks, scrubbers or cleanskins.
 Most free roaming cattle, however untamed, are generally too valuable not to be eventually rounded up and recovered in closely settled regions.

 Horses and donkeys, domesticated about 5000 BCE, are feral in open grasslands worldwide.
 In Australia, they are known as Brumbies; in the American west, they are called mustangs.
-Other isolated feral populations exist, including the Chincoteague Pony and the Banker horse.
+Other isolated feral populations exist, including the Chincoteague Pony and the Sable Island horse.
 They are often referred to as "wild horses", but this is a misnomer.
 There are truly "wild" horses that have never been domesticated, most notably Przewalski's horse.
 While the horse was originally indigenous to North America, the wild ancestor died out at the end of the last ice age.
 In both Australia and the Americas, modern "wild" horses descended from domesticated horses brought by European explorers and settlers that escaped, spread, and thrived.
 Australia hosts a feral donkey population, as do the Virgin Islands and the American southwest.